-SOC 206 Juvenile Delinquency and Procedures 5 qh
+SOC 206 Juvenile Delinquency and Procedures

-A detailed examination of juvenile delinquency in the United States.
+This course is a detailed examination of juvenile delinquency in the United States.
 Course topics will include: social causes, apprehension and processing, court procedures, and rehabilitation.

-SOC 207 The Family 5 gh
+SOC 207 The Family

-The study of the family as a basic social institution.
+This course is the study of the family as a basic social institution.
 Course includes alternative behaviors in contemporary family life, changes in family patterns, and marital adjustments and challenges.